 Ecuador isn’t really known as a wine producing country and yet the region of Guayas is home to the key label for Ecuatorian wine, Dos Hemisferios.
 The vineyard is planted in limestone soil, at the end of a banana plantation, in a tropical climate with a thermal amplitude of 14 ° Celsius and maritime climate influenced by the Humbolt Current.
 As a result you can find Cabernet Sauvignon, Malbec, Chardonnay, Merlot, Pinot Noir and Torrontes of very high quality.
 Another vineyard that stands out with high quality products is Chaupi, located in the Andean Valley of Yaruqui, specialised in Pinot Noir.
 The unusual characteristics of the terroir and climatic conditions of these vineyards makes it worthwhile a visit for a unique wine tasting experience.

-On the road of the Senses in Ecuador, YOU WILL LOVE :
+On the road of the Senses in Ecuador, you’ll explore:

 – The visit to the two vineyards of the country